i-witness/heroku-server/README.md

 ### Build pipeline

 1. Push changes to GitHub.
-2. GitHub runs unit tests.
+2. A GitHub CI action runs all unit tests.
-3. If successful, Heroku will deploy the server.
+3. The new code will be deployed via Heroku if all tests have succeeded.

 ### Useful commands

-Execute using `npm run some:command` from the terminal.
+Execute using `npm run command-name` from the terminal.

 #### `build:dist`